Mashweb/seq_webapp_BiwaScheme/index.markdown

 Don't worry if you can't understand all of that.
 Get the gist of it: program flow is from page to page and each page handles a particular event, the input of a number by the user.
-That is the typical, traditional programming style of writing a web application.
+That is the typical, traditional programming style of a web application.
-Such a style is more complicated and unwieldy than a straightforward style employing server-side web continuations:
+Such a style is more complicated and unwieldy than a direct, straightforward style employing server-side web continuations:

 {% highlight lisp %}